How to Monitor Storage Performance with a Single Application

 When I have a choice between these two options, I generally prefer the client which can be installed on administrator workstations.
 Using typical deployment solutions, I can automate the installs.
 I certainly don’t want to have to keep up with Java or Silverlight and patching either.
 However, I would rather not have to install anything.
 SolarWinds’ Storage Monitor has a useful web interface without requiring Java or Silverlight.
 Here’s the initial dashboard:

 The drill-down capability is excellent, such as when I’m trying to troubleshoot a storage performance issue, because the clickable links are where you’d expect.
 Also, there’s no check a checkbox and click an action or pull down an action from a drop down.
-Therefore, navigating through the web interface is quick, which is important when folks are screaming because of a performance issue.
+Therefore, navigating through the web interface is quick, which is important when folks are screaming because of a performance issue or downtime.

-As you’d expect of a third party solution, Storage Resource Monitor handles all the major players in the storage space.
+As you’d expect of a third party solution, Storage Resource Monitor handles all the major storage systems (EMC, Dell, NetApp, Pure Storage, IBM, HP, Hitachi, etc.) in the on-premises storage space.
 Here’s a snapshot of the storage vendor solutions being monitored in a demo environment.

 As you can see by this sample, storage solutions in a good state are marked with green, while ones which need investigation have the yellow yield sign with the exclamation point.
-Storage Resource Monitor makes effective use of these visual cues to draw your attention to where it needs to be.
+Storage Resource Monitor makes effective use of these visual cues to draw your attention to where it needs to be to address performance bottlenecks and operational issues.

-Speaking of visual cues, the main point of a monitoring solution is to help us get to the pain point as quickly as possible.
+Speaking of visual cues, the main point of a monitoring solution is to help us get to the pain point as quickly as possible within our IT infrastructure.
 Storage Resource Monitor makes effective use of colors & icons as well as overlay boxes to convey information.
 For instance, let’s take a look at the CLARiiON warning we saw above:

 When I click on CLARiiON, I’m taken to a page where I can see the basic information about the storage device.
 My eyes are immediately drawn to a shaded area with red circles.